Renal Cell Cancer

 In some cases, the adrenal gland may not need to be removed.
 The adrenal glands are complex organs that work with the brain to produce and regulate important hormones, including adrenaline for coping with physical and emotional stress, corticosteroids for suppressing inflammation, and cortisol for controlling the body’s use of fats, proteins, and carbohydrates.

-Adjuvant therapy: Cancer may recur following treatment with surgery alone because small amounts of cancer that had spread outside the kidney were not removed by surgery.
-These cancer cells are called micrometastases and cannot be detected with any of the currently available tests.
-The presence of micrometastases causes the relapses that follow surgical treatment for early-stage kidney cancer.
+Adjuvant therapy: Cancer may recur following treatment with surgery because small amounts of cancer had already spread outside the kidney prior to the cancers surgical removal.
 It is currently estimated that 20-30% of early-stage cancers recur within three years of surgery.
 Recurrence most commonly occurs in the lungs.

-An effective treatment is needed to eliminate the micrometastases that cause cancer recurrence after treatment with surgery alone in order to improve the chance for cure.
-Treatment after surgery is called adjuvant therapy.
-Historically, adjuvant therapy with radiation therapy, chemotherapy, or immunotherapy has not been proven to be effective when administered after surgery.
-However, newer targeted therapies such as Nexavar® (sorafenib), Sutent® (sunitinib), and other drugs that are being used in the treatment of metastatic renal cell cancer are now being evaluated as adjuvant therapy for patients with early-stage kidney cancer; patients should discuss the risks and benefits of participating in a clinical trial evaluating new adjuvant therapies with their physician.
+Treatment with systemic therapy after surgery is called adjuvant therapy.
+Historically, adjuvant therapy with radiation therapy, chemotherapy, or immunotherapy has not been proven to be effective when administered after surgery.3 However, newer precision cancer medicines and immunotherapies being used in the treatment of metastatic renal cell cancer are now being evaluated as adjuvant therapy for patients with early-stage disease; patients should discuss the risks and benefits of participating in a clinical trial evaluating new adjuvant therapies with their physician.

 Laparoscopic surgery: Laparoscopic surgery is a technique that is less extensive and invasive than traditional open surgery.
 During a laparoscopic surgery for renal cancer, the surgeon makes small, one-centimeter incisions in the abdomen and side.
 The surgeon then inserts a very small tube that holds a video camera, which creates a live picture of the inside of the patient’s body.
 This picture is continually displayed on a television screen, so that surgeons can perform the entire surgery by watching the screen.